adevrrc/adev-p2-notes/docs/windows-forms-apps/form.md

 By default, a `Form` instance is not set to be an MDI container.
 To set a `Form` as an MDI container, the form's `IsMdiContainer` property is set to `true`.
 An MDI container `Form` is shown and closed like any other non-modal form.

 MDI container windows are almost always the first document to be opened in the application.
-This windows is the parent window for all other windows in the application.
+This form will the parent window for all other windows in the application.

-### Child Forms
+## MDI Child Forms

 To open a `Form` within the MDI container, also referred to as a _Child Form_, the `MdiParent` property of the form must be set to reference a `Form` instance that is set as an MDI container.